speediedan/finetuning-scheduler/docs/source/advanced/optimizer_reinitialization.rst

 ********
 :class:`~finetuning_scheduler.fts.FinetuningScheduler` (FTS) supports the initialization of new optimizers according to a user-specified fine-tuning schedule.
-Similarly motivated to Fine-Tuning Scheduler's :ref:`LR scheduler reinitialization feature<lrs-reinit-overview>`, one can initialize new optimizers (or reinitialize an existing one) at the beginning of one or more scheduled training phases.
+Similarly motivated to Fine-Tuning Scheduler's :ref:`lr scheduler reinitialization feature<lrs-reinit-overview>`, one can initialize new optimizers (or reinitialize an existing one) at the beginning of one or more scheduled training phases.

 Optimizer reinitialization is supported:

-- With FTS >= ``2.1.0``
 - In both explicit and implicit fine-tuning schedule modes (see the :ref:`Fine-Tuning Scheduler intro<motivation>` for more on basic usage modes)
-- With or without concurrent LR scheduler reinitialization
+- With or without concurrent lr scheduler reinitialization
 - In the context of all supported training strategies (including FSDP)
+- With FTS >= ``2.1.0``

 We'll cover both implicit and explicit configuration modes below and provide a slightly altered version of the :ref:`lr scheduler reinitialization example<advanced-fine-tuning-lr-example>` that demonstrates concurrent